Is your snowblower auger no longer turning?

 - Drill a brand new hole so the new shear bolts fit

 Just make sure your drilling straight and not on an angle as this will impact how the shear pin passes through the hole or not!
+Now you’re on your way to getting your snowblower auger turning again.
 Good luck.